mohammadeunus/mohammadeunus/README.md

 ## 😎 What I do currently?

-Right now I'm working on c# projects, the framcework I am working on is dot net
+Right now I am exploring C# and developing my problem-solving skills to pursue a career in .NET development.

 ## 🧨 What do I use to get the job done ?